With an enormous checklist containing 682 stickers, the 2018 World Cup collection is one of the more difficult if you’re aiming to collect them all.

 Sticking with the Brazilian theme, any Pele cards or stickers are always a major hit with collectors.

-From a subset focusing on Legends, Pele’s sticker sees the player in a classic image from the 1970 World Cup, which was his third and final tournament win (1958, 1962, 1970).
+From a subset focusing on Legends, Pele’s sticker sees the player in a classic image from the 1970 World Cup.
+It was his third and final tournament win (1958, 1962, 1970).

 It’s wrapped in a golden finish which is susceptible to marks, and it’s one of the flashier options overall.